LanaSina/illusion_graph_db/README.md

 ### Edit csv directly

 I wouldn't recommend it as you risk breaking the formatting or forgetting to add some properties, but you can always give it a try.

+## Documentation

+### Node types
+The nodes are loosely classified by type of illusion.
+The current types are:
+- Munker Illusion
+- Solid Expansion
+- Inset
+- Gradient
+- Squares and dots
+- Color motion

+### Edge types
+The nodes are linked by similarity.
+The current types of edges are:
+- Same color (uses the same color palette)
+- Same shape (eg, concentric circles, columns, squares...)
+- Same pattern (this is very similar to the "node types")

+### Images
+Graphcommons will ignore images that are too big.
+I don't know what is the maximum size, so I use the address of the tiny image thumbnail returned by Google reverse image search.

+### Reference
+Links to where the illusion was first published by its author.
+This is where people can see the full size illusion, or movie, gif etc. You can also add journal publications etc.

+## FAQ

+### Can I add any kind of illusion?
+Sure, why not?
+The main requirement is that you properly credit the authors.
+Find who really created the illusion!